DesperatePeter/starsector-advanced-weapon-control/README.md

 Simply open the file ***Settings.editme*** (located in the folder of this mod) in a text editor of your choice and modify the lines marked with <---- EDIT HERE ----

+Please be careful to adhere to the syntax and allowed values.
+If your settings file contains errors, the mod will use the default settings instead!
+Make sure to check the log (Starsector/starsector.log) if your settings don't apply!

 ### Weapon Mode Cycle Order ###

 There are a lot of available firing modes in this mod.
 Especially if you want to switch weapon modes in the heat of battle,